Pod-Point/laravel-aws-pubsub/README.md

 In this context, "channels" can be assimilated to "topics" on SNS.

-We believe this approach of leveraging broadcasting makes sense for a Pub/Sub architecture where an application would like to publish an event to the outside world about something that just happened.
+We believe this approach of leveraging broadcasting makes sense for a Pub/Sub architecture where an application would like to broadcast an event to the outside world about something that just happened.

 ## Installation